 #12 If you are looking for a travel destination with hot weather, paradisiac beaches, mountains, dormant volcanoes, tropical forests, and a pint of history and urban capital city, then Panama is one of your top options!

 #13 Panama is home to 5 UNESCO heritage sites, 3 natural and 2 cultural sites.
 There are also 2 sites on the tentative list of UNESCO.

 The 3 natural sites are:

-- Coiba National Park and its Special Zone of Marine Protection – home to an exceptionally large number of endemic mammals, birds and plants as well as to a several threatened species
+- Coiba National Park and its Special Zone of Marine Protection – home to an exceptionally large number of endemic mammals, birds, and plants as well as to a several threatened species

 - Talamanca Range-La Amistad Reserves / La Amistad National Park – shared with Costa Rica.

-- Darien National Park – with a wide range of habitats including sandy and rocky coastlines, mangroves, swamps, upland and lowland tropical forests.
+- Darien National Park – with a wide range of habitats including sandy and rocky coastlines, mangroves, swamps, upland, and lowland tropical forests.

-While the two UNESCO cultural site are:
+While the two UNESCO cultural sites are:

 - Fortifications on the Caribbean Side of Panama: Portobelo-San Lorenzo – outstanding examples of Spanish military architecture, the forts were constructed in the 17th and 18th centuries to protect the Isthmus of Panama which had been of great importance to European colonial trade

 - Archaeological Site of Panamá Viejo and Historic District of Panamá – the first European settlement on the Pacific coast of the Americas.
 The Historic District is a 17th-century replacement of the original town and preserves its street plan, architecture and blend of Spanish, French and early American styles.

 #14 Panama City is unique in Central America – it’s easily the most advanced urban center in the region with huge skyscrapers and service and banking-oriented economy.
 Unfortunately, it’s also here that you’ll see a lot of poverty and misery.